From its ancient roots over 4,000 years ago in the Indus Valley, the West has

 can be called a process of self-development and self-awakening, using these

-ancient techniques to improve our physical-emotional-mental health to a place
+ancient techniques to balance our physical-emotional-mental health to a place

 of integrated harmony and wholeness within oneself and others.
 The classes